Building your homebuying team

 The good news is, there are professionals to guide you along the way.
 For many buyers, it starts with a real estate agent and a Home Lending Advisor.

 Real estate agent

 An important first step in buying a home is finding a real estate agent.
-A good real estate agent will be your partner throughout your home buying journey, all the way to closing.
+A good real estate agent will be your partner throughout your home buying journey.
 They can help you understand pricing, provide insights about neighborhoods and guide you as you negotiate your offer.